MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/asia-pacific/set-up-reduction-entry-fixed-assets.md

 <tr class="even">
 <td>Related setup tasks</td>
 <td><ul>
-<li>Make sure that you've set up basic fixed asset parameters, such as a default book, reason codes, and number sequences, on the <strong>Fixed assets parameters</strong> page.</li>
+<li>Make sure that you've set up basic fixed asset parameters, such as a default value model, reason codes, and number sequences, on the <strong>Fixed assets parameters</strong> page.</li>
 <li>Define a fixed asset group on the <strong>Fixed asset groups</strong> page.</li>
 <li>Set up currencies and rounding rules to post depreciation amounts.</li>
 <li>Set up fixed asset locations on the <strong>Fixed assets locations</strong> page.</li>
 <li>Set up a fiscal calendar for depreciation, and assign the calendar to a ledger.</li>
 <li>Make sure that you've created a fixed asset record.</li>
-<li>Make sure that you've set up a book for the fixed asset on the <strong>Book </strong>page.</li>
+<li>Make sure that you've set up a value model for the fixed asset on the <strong>Value models</strong> page.</li>
 </ul></td>
 </tr>
 </tbody>
 </table>

-Microsoft Dynamics 365 for Operations implements the reduction entry feature on top of existing fixed asset features.
+Microsoft Dynamics AX implements the reduction entry feature on top of existing fixed asset features.
 To use reduction entries, you must complete the following tasks in addition to using the existing fixed asset features.

-### Assigning a reduction entry document to a fixed asset book
+### Assigning a reduction entry document to a fixed asset value model

 Use the **Fixed assets** page to assign a reduction entry document to a fixed asset.

-### Assigning a reduction entry document to multiple fixed asset books
+### Assigning a reduction entry document to multiple fixed asset value models

 Use the **Mass update for reduction entry document** page to assign a reduction entry document to multiple fixed assets.